ianmiell/concourse-meta-pipeline-example/README.md

 pipeline (P2) whenever the git source of that pipeline (P2) changes.

-This removes the need to manually update the pipeline (P2) on the command line after the initial load of the meta-pipeline.
+This removes the need to manually update the pipeline (P2) on the command line after the initial load of the meta-pipeline (P1).

 It uses the Concourse Pipeline Resource: